Imperial County, California: Overview

-Previously strongly Republican, Imperial County is now a Democratic stronghold in presidential, congressional and local elections.
+Previously strongly Republican, Imperial County was a Democratic stronghold in presidential, congressional, and local elections until 2024.
 The last Republican to win a majority in the county was George H. W. Bush in 1988.

+However, in 2024, Republican Donald Trump flipped the county, receiving 49.12% of the vote, the highest percentage since 1988.
+The county swung over 25 points to the right from 2020 to 2024, the most of any county in California.
+This was in line with a trend of Trump winning most majority-Hispanic counties along the Mexico-U.S. border in 2024.

 On November 4, 2008, Imperial County voted 69.7% for Proposition 8, which amended the California Constitution to ban same-sex marriages, showing more support for the proposition than any other strongly Democratic county.
 After Prop 8 was declared unconstitutional by a lower federal court, Imperial County continued to defend Proposition 8 in the federal judicial system.
 However, on February 6, 2012, the United States Court of Appeals for the Ninth Circuit denied Imperial County legal standing in the case Hollingsworth v.
 Perry.

+In 2024, Imperial County also voted against 2024 California Proposition 3, which superseded Proposition 8, unlike its neighboring counties.
+However, the county voted for the unsuccessful 2024 California Proposition 32, which would have raised California's minimum wage to $18/hour, also unlike its neighboring counties.
+This indicates the county's political views are socially conservative, but fiscally liberal.
+The county voted for 2025 California Proposition 50, being one of several counties that voted for Donald Trump in 2024 to support the proposition.